Human rights in Suriname: Sexual exploitation

+Indigenous and tribal rights

+Suriname is the only country in the Americas that has not yet legally recognised the collective rights of the indigenous and tribal peoples to the lands and resources they actually occupy.
+The individual indigenous and tribes and the Maroon tribes, who are of African descent, are recognised by the Suriname government, but hold no separate status under national law, and no effective demarcation of their land.

+Maroons are tribal people in Suriname who are descendants of African slaves.
+They were brought to Suriname mainly in the 1600s and later fled the slave plantations and established independent communities in the interior where they now live in conditions comparable to indigenous tribes.
+Maroons participate in regional governing bodies, as well as in the National Assembly, and were part of governing coalitions.

+Many Amerindians and Maroons live in rural and under-developed areas with minimal and restricted access to education, employment, and medical and social services.
+The groups participate in decisions affecting their tradition and culture, however are permitted limited influence over the decisions impacting the exploitation of energy, Minerals, timber and other natural resources on their traditional lands.
+Thus, these populations continue to face problems regarding illegal and uncontrolled logging and mining.
+No laws grant the communities the right to share in the profit created from the exploitation of resources on their land.

 LGBTQI rights

 The Suriname constitution prohibits various forms of discrimination, however does not address sexual orientation or gender identity.
 Both male and female, same sex sexual activity is legal in Suriname.
 Same-sex marriage, Civil unions or Domestic partnerships are yet to be recognised under national law.
 Suriname is legally bound to the 2018 Inter-American Court of Human Rights ruling, which holds that same-sex marriage is a human right protected by the American Convention on Human Rights.
 Under articles 175, 175a and 176 of the Surinamese Penal Code, the law prohibits discrimination and hate speech based on sexual orientation, specifically protecting the LGBTQI community.
 Violations are punishable by a fine or prison sentence up to one year.